saeidmoghbel/digitalAlchemy_gp3/README.md

-# digitalAlchemy_gp3
+# Designing Molecules with Desired Properties

 ## Project Overview

-This project is focused on developing a neural model, which I chose SchNet, to be trained on the QM9 dataset, to be used later to suggest molecular features most likely required to achieve specified properties.
+This project is focusing on developing a neural network that links molecular structures to polarizability.
+The model can:
+1. Predict polarizability from molecular structure
+2. Identify molecules with target polarizability values
+3. Suggest structural modifications to achieve desired properties

+## Requirements

+Python 3.8+
+PyTorch 2.4.1
+SchNetPack 2.1.1
+ASE 3.23